oleksandrsirenko/cloud-native-foundations/solutions/argocd/cd_with_argocd.md

-# Exercise: The CD Fundamentals
+# Exercise 5: The CD Fundamentals

+## Task 1: Deploy the Application Using ArgoCD

 Continuous Delivery (CD) is the ability to get code changes reliably to production environments.
 This practice should be automated and should enable developers to provide value to consumers efficiently.